collabnix/kubelabs/MultiTenant101/what-is-tenancy.md

 This step is something that is generally overlooked and is important even if you aren't developing a multi-tenant system.
 You have to consider how you will handle things when you onboard a new customer.
 What type of scaling will you use?
 How much will you scale?
 If you don't have this, you might end up either over-provisioning or under-provisioning and thereby affect your clients.
 So you have to develop automation scripts or tools for efficient tenant onboarding and offboarding.
 This includes provisioning/de-provisioning namespaces, setting up RBAC rules, configuring network policies, and applying resource quotas.

 ### 8. Tenant Customization:
-Allow tenants to customize their namespaces within defined limits.
-Provide options for configuring ingress/egress rules, setting up persistent storage, deploying custom services, etc.
+We spoke earlier about how it was easy to have customized versions of applications per customer when you are running a multi-tenant application.
+However, you can take this a step further and allow the tenant to customize their namespaces within defined limits.
+Provide options for configuring ingress/egress rules, setting up persistent storage, deploying custom services, etc. This allows your tenant to control not only the application but also their infrastructure to a certain level.

 ### 9. High Availability and Disaster Recovery:
-Implement redundancy and failover mechanisms at both the cluster and application levels to ensure high availability.
-Regularly backup tenant data and configuration to facilitate disaster recovery.
+A disaster recovery solution is pretty important when you have multiple customers using a single infrastructure.
+If you had each tenant using a different Kubernetes cluster, for example, one cluster going down is only going to affect that customer.
+However, if you make all the tenants use the same cluster with namespace separation, the cluster going down could mean all your tenants are affected.
+So as part of the architecture, you have to always think about redundancy and failover mechanisms at both the cluster and application levels to ensure high availability.
+You also have to regularly backup tenant data and configuration to facilitate disaster recovery.

 ### 10. Scalability:
 Design the application to be horizontally scalable to accommodate varying tenant loads.
 Utilize Kubernetes features like Horizontal Pod Autoscaler (HPA) and Cluster Autoscaler to automatically scale resources based on demand.